Sign In Register

 Education

 21.3% of residents hold a bachelor's degree, below the national average of 33.7%.
 92.0% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Monrovia experiences four distinct seasons with an average temperature of 53°F. Winters average 28°F in January while summers reach 76°F in July.
+With 293 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 45.8 inches.
 Air quality is rated Good with a median AQI of 41.

 Population